MotusanGroup/bhelpful/README.md

 	}

 ## Remote content
 You can include remote content.
-Instead of setting the text property, set a url and (optionally) the method and parameters.
+Instead of setting the text property, set a url, the method (optional, defaults to GET), and parameters (optional).

 	"Some Feature" : {
 			"selector" : "#featureDiv",